Blog About Facial Plastic Surgery Procedures

 Following your surgery, bandages and a light wrap will be applied to your forehead.
 Small drains may be placed temporarily to drain any excess fluid or blood that may collect.
 You will be given specific instructions on how to care of your incisions and drains, including any medications that you may need to take.
 The immediate recovery will depend upon what type of anesthesia that your plastic surgeon will employ for the surgery.
 Various anesthetic agents affect patients differently and will dictate the patient’s recovery.
 Most surgeons will incorporate extensive local anesthesia into the tissues which can allow patients to wake up pain free.
 The local anesthesia will begin to wear off in 3-4 hours and most patients will experience mild to moderate discomfort at this stage that is well controlled with pain medication prescribed by your doctor.
 Patients should avoid strenuous exercise for 3 weeks following surgery.
 Patients may shower the following day; but no Jacuzzi, swimming or soaking in the tub for a week.
 Most surgeons want to see their patients back in the office 5-7 days after their surgery to remove the drains which may have been placed at the time of surgery as well as to remove any sutures that do not dissolve on their own.
 Healing time is highly variable; but most patients experience moderate swelling and some bruising that can persist up to 2 weeks.
 One of the potential risks of surgery is infection and this usually manifests itself around 5-7 days after surgery and is usually effectively treated with oral antibiotics.
 Numbness around the incisions is normal after surgery and can persist up to several months.

-The actual “full” recovery period from surgery is up to a year and this involves a gradual softening and settling of the scars and tissues.
+The actual “full” recovery period from plastic surgery is up to a year and this involves a gradual softening and settling of the scars and tissues.
 A significant amount of the recovery occurs within 2-3 months, but it will take the external scars a year to soften and mature.

 For more information about this local rhinoplasty surgeon in Washington call (206) 624-6200